How Overmassive Black Holes Formed at Cosmic Dawn: Results

 We compare a synthetic spectrum for our OBG with the observed spectra for GHZ9, UHZ1 and GN-z11 in Figure~\ref{fig:spec}.
 Our spectrum was created with Cloudy v.23.01 \citep{Guna2023}.
 We used the ionizing DCBH spectrum from \cite{L25} for the BH, normalized to the appropriate mass, and assumed a spherical geometry with a fixed gas density of $n_{\mathrm{H}} = 10^4 \, \mathrm{cm^{-3}}$ and a metallicity $\mathrm{log}(Z/\mathrm{Z_{\odot}})=-1.7$.
 For the stellar population in the host galaxy we used the Binary Population and Stellar Synthesis (BPASS) v.2.3 models \citep{Eld2017, Byrne2022} and constructed a global SED based on the masses, ages and metallicities of the individual star particles, again assuming a spherical geometry but with a fixed gas density of $n_{\mathrm{H}} = 10^3 \, \mathrm{cm^{-3}}$ and a metallicity $\mathrm{log}(Z/\mathrm{Z_{\odot}})=-1.7$.
 The stellar and DCBH spectra were summed to produced the final output spectrum.
 We find that the DCBH dominates the SED at the UV and optical wavelengths probed by JWST observations, accounting for $\simeq 70 \, \%$ of the total flux in this wavelength range.

 For comparison to the GHZ9, UHZ1 and GN-z11 spectra, our synthetic spectrum was converted from luminosity into $f_{\lambda}$ at the redshift of each source and resampled and convolved to match the wavelength sampling and resolution of the observations.
 Overall, the comparison is very encouraging.
 In the case of GHZ9 and UHZ1, the model matches the shape and normalisation of the continuum extremely well.
 To achieve our match with GHZ9, a moderate amount of dust attenuation must be assumed ($A_{V} = 0.3$, assuming a \citealt{Calz2000} attenuation curve).
 The emission line strengths are not perfectly recovered but the model does predict line emission where it is generally seen.
 An imperfect match is not surprising given the simplifying assumptions of our modelling, such as spherical geometry and standard solar-scaled element abundance ratios.
 For GN-z11 the synthetic spectrum is not as good a match: the observed optical flux is about 1.5 times higher, the observed spectrum has a much steeper SED and is $\simeq 3 \times$ brighter than our model at UV wavelengths.
 Increasing the normalization of the synthetic stellar SED by a factor 7 (equivalent to assuming 7 times more stellar mass) yields a reasonable match to the observed spectrum.
-It should be noted that BH to stellar mass ratio for GN-z11 is an order of magnitude lower than the other two sources, making it less overmassive compared to UHZ1 and GHZ9.
+It should be noted that the BH to stellar mass ratio for GN-z11 is an order of magnitude lower than the other two sources, making it less overmassive than UHZ1 and GHZ9 and hence an outlier to some degree.
+GN-z11 may also be at a later stage of its evolution and could be transitioning into a more typical AGN.